Demand planning plays a major role in your ability to maximize profits and ensure order fulfillment goes smoothly (see order fulfillment meaning).

 Supply Chain Demand Planning

 Demand planning in the supply chain is vital as it helps avoid issues with backordered products or excess inventory.
+Avoid excessive inventory by learning about the benefits of SKU rationalization, and how it can streamline supply chain operations.
 Forecasting correctly will help every business along the supply chain and ensure you don't damage relationships.
 Improper forecasting can send a ripple of demand along the chain that can cause massive issues with supply levels.
 The most important part of supply chain demand planning is sharing your forecasts with your suppliers, so you can work together to meet demand.

 Demand Planning Inventory Management